- Find a Trail

-The Conover-Phelps Trail will connect its two namesake communities in northern Wisconsin along the former Chicago & North Western Railroad.
-Currently,...
+The Conover-Phelps Trail connects its two namesake communities in northern Wisconsin along the former Chicago & North Western Railroad, providing...

 Chippewa Falls’ Duncan Creek Trail—also known as the Duncan Creek Parkway Trail—is a scenic loop around the city.
 While the vast majority of the trail...

 The rugged State Line Trail is Michigan's longest and reddest (iron in the soil) rail-trail.
 There are over 50 bridges on the trail, often with...